earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 Viewing newly pulled docker image

-## Adding And Managing Portainer Environments
+## Adding and Managing Portainer Environments

 Portainer supports a number ways for creating and managing environments.
 The portainer community edition supports Azure; for azure container instances (ACI), Local, and cloud Kubernetes clusters, docker standalone as well as docker swarm clusters.